Reductio ad Hitlerum: Definition

 A comparison to Hitler or Nazism is not a reductio ad Hitlerum if it illuminates an argument instead of causing distraction from it.
-Straightforward comparisons can be used to criticize fascist components of Nazism like führerprinzip.
-However, one could argue fallaciously that because Hitler abstained from eating meat or was against smoking, anyone else who does so is a Nazi.
+Straightforward comparisons can be used to criticize fascist components of Nazism such as the Führerprinzip.
+However, one could argue fallaciously that because Hitler abstained from eating meat or was opposed to smoking, ipso facto anyone else who has these opinions is a Nazi.

 History

 The phrase reductio ad Hitlerum is first known to have been used in an article written by University of Chicago professor Leo Strauss for Measure: A Critical Journal in spring 1951, although it was made famous in a book by Strauss published in 1953 Natural Right and History, Chapter II:

 In following this movement towards its end we shall inevitably reach a point beyond which the scene is darkened by the shadow of Hitler.
 Unfortunately, it does not go without saying that in our examination we must avoid the fallacy that in the last decades has frequently been used as a substitute for the reductio ad absurdum: the reductio ad Hitlerum.
 A view is not refuted by the fact that it happens to have been shared by Hitler.

 The phrase was derived from the logical argument termed Reductio ad absurdum.
 The argumentum variant takes its form from the names of many classic fallacies such as argumentum ad hominem.
 The ad Nazium variant may be further humorously derived from argumentum ad nauseam.